ksaj/pi-sam/README.md

 If you would like a version compiled for the Zero or Raspberry Pi 2B, let me know and I'll do it.
 I don't have a first-gen Raspberry Pi, so I won't be able to help you there...

-The manual is from Archive.org.
+I downloaded the manual is from Archive.org.
 Go [here](https://github.com/s-macke/SAM) for the code and credits.

 ## Instructions